-- 9.16 The response time is based on the full end-to-end process of receiving, processing and formally closing the claim (paid or rejected). - 9.17 If the claim has been approved, then the response time is calculated from when the claim was received to when the payment was issued.
+- 9.17 If the claim has been approved, then the response time is calculated from when the claim was received to when the payment was issued.
 The response time is not based on when the claim was received to when the claim was 'processed' e.g. processed prior to payment being approved. - 9.18 If the claim was rejected, then the response time is calculated from when the claim was received to when the claimant was notified their claim was rejected. - 9.19 For example, if the Operator takes 5 working days to approve the claim, and a further 6 working days to issue the payment, then 11 days (5 + 6 days) will be reported for this claim.